cosmos/cips/README.md

 ## Acknowledgements

 This repository began as a direct clone of the [Ethereum EIP repo](https://github.com/ethereum/eips).
-It also incorporates some components of the [Rust RFC process](https://github.com/rust-lang/rfcs).
+It is also inspired by the [Rust RFC process](https://github.com/rust-lang/rfcs).
 Special thanks to the incredible Ethereum and Rust core development communities and their organizers for inspiration!